 Quick checklist to see if your business is ready for PR in APAC

 So, you have done well in the Americas and Europe, and wants to grow your brand further in the 4.5 billion population of the Asia Pacific market.
 The Asia Pacific region is diverse, with more than 23 countries, and 14 major languages.
-But this market is monolithic.
+But this market is not monolithic.
 So, every country in Asia Pacific will have its own nuances and require prudence and a long view.
 Is your business ready to do public relations in Asia Pacific?
 We have a simple checklist to help you decide.

 1. Common checklist for all industries